sastofficial/The-ULTIMATE-Catmeme-Timeline-swedish/README.md

-# The-ULTIMATE-Catmeme-Timeline
+# The ULTIMATE Catmeme Timeline (Swedish Version)
-An Open-source version of the game based on PolygonDonut's timeline.
+Swedish Translation of The Ultimate Catmeme Timeline game by Ender Uzhumaki